oda-hub/hugo-odahub/content/docs/guide-development.md

 * Offer an interactive (and non) visualization of the project Knowledge Graph (`renku-graph-vis` plugin)
 * Create dedicated annotations for the execution of `astroquery` functions and add those to the project Knowledge Graph (`renku-aqs-annotation` plugin)

+Those two set of features are provided within different plugins.

 ### Visualizing project Knowledge Graph with `renku-graph-vis` plugin

 Starting from the knowledge graph, this is used to generate an interactive graphical representation of the graph itself.